 Make sure that the number on the V5C matches the VIN on the plate.

 Always have a test drive.
 Some owners will not allow you to drive the vehicle due to insurance.
 If you damage their valuable investment, it may be months before they can sell it.
 But it’s up to you whether you accept that or not.
 If they refuse to drive it with you as passenger for a decent test with emergency stops, hill starts and a “fast”pull away etc, see that as a huge red flag.
 “Not insured” is not good enough – what is wrong with the van?

 Take a passenger with you to sit in the back and listen for unusual noises.

-Could it be a scam?
+Could it really be a motorhome scam?